Wise vs Payoneer 2026: 0.41% vs 2% FX — Which Wins?

 Payoneer is the official partner of both Upwork and Fiverr.
 This means:

-• Free withdrawals from Upwork (vs $2 for direct bank withdrawal) • Free withdrawals from Fiverr (vs $1 for PayPal, $1–3 for bank wire) • Withdrawal processes in 1–3 days with no added fee
+• Free withdrawals from Upwork (vs $2 for direct bank withdrawal in some regions) • Free withdrawals from Fiverr (vs $1 PayPal / $1–3 bank wire) • One-click setup — your Payoneer ID is recognised inside the platform • 1–3 day settlement with no added fee

-Wise can receive Upwork payments too, but requires manually adding your Wise USD account details in Upwork settings.
-Payoneer is one-click and has been the default for years.
+Wise can receive Upwork payments too, but it requires manually adding your Wise USD account details in Upwork settings as a "US bank account".
+It works, but it's two extra setup steps and Wise is not listed as an official partner.

-Wise gives you local bank details in 10+ currencies simultaneously: USD, GBP, EUR, AUD, CAD, and more.
-Clients pay you as if you're a local business — no international fees on their side.
+Wise gives you local bank details in 10+ currencies simultaneously: USD (US routing/account), GBP (UK sort code/account), EUR (IBAN), AUD (BSB/account), CAD, NZD, SGD and more.
+Clients pay you as if you're a local business — no international fees on their side, no SWIFT delays.

-Payoneer supports USD, EUR, GBP, CAD, AUD, and JPY receiving accounts, but the account details are less widely accepted with non-platform direct clients.
+Payoneer supports USD, EUR, GBP, CAD, AUD, and JPY receiving accounts, but the local-account details are less widely accepted with non-platform direct clients — some corporate AP systems flag Payoneer-issued account numbers as non-bank.

-If you invoice direct clients (not through Upwork/Fiverr), Wise's local bank details make you look more professional and reduce friction for the client.
+If you invoice direct clients (outside Upwork/Fiverr/marketplaces), Wise's local bank details look more professional and reduce friction for the client.
+This is the single biggest reason to move off Payoneer once you start landing direct work.

 The optimal stack: use both in sequence